 This article explains how to claim costs associated with transporting clients during appointments by completing a Sessions Calendar appointment from a session record.

 Activity based transport refers to a worker transporting a client during another service.
-If you are providing transport as a service in itself and will not be providing other services to the client, this is general or specialised transport and can be claimed as a regular service.
+If you're providing transport as a service in itself and will not be providing other services to the client, this is general or specialised transport and can be claimed as a regular service.
 See our NDIS travel and transport overview article for more information on the types of transport.

 To claim transport costs you'll need: